rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 </details>

 #### Retrieving the `token_id`
 `token_id` is retrieved from [Getting the Card Token](/en/core-api/credit-card#_1-getting-the-card-token). `token_id` is a representation of customer's card information used for the transaction.
-Merchant frontend JavaScript securely transmits card information to Midtrans Core API in exchange of card `token_id`. `token_id` should be retrieved using [MidtransNew3ds JS library](https://api.midtrans.com/v2/assets/js/midtrans-new-3ds.min.js). on merchant frontend.
+Merchant frontend JavaScript securely transmits card information to Midtrans Core API in exchange of card `token_id`. `token_id` should be retrieved using [MidtransNew3ds JS library](/en/core-api/credit-card.md#including-midtrans-js-library). on merchant frontend.
 This avoids the risk of card information being transmitted to merchant backend.

 For more details, refer to [Getting the Card Token](/en/core-api/credit-card#_1-getting-the-card-token).

-#### Charge API Request for initial transaction
+#### Charge API Request for first transaction
 Additional attributes `token_id` and `save_token_id` are added in `credit_card` object in the *Request Body* during [Charge API Request](/en/core-api/bank-transfer.md).

 <!-- tabs:start -->